 I can’t find any Microsoft resources to explain why this event occurs, or what it means.

-A: Well…we couldn’t find any documentation either, but we were curious ourselves so we dug into the problem.
+Well…we couldn’t find any documentation either, but we were curious ourselves so we dug into the problem.
 It turns out that event is only recorded if ADWS can’t read the ports that AD LDS is configured to use for LDAP and Secure LDAP (SSL).
 In our test environment, we deleted those values and restarted the ADWS service, and sure enough, those pesky warning events started getting logged.

 Verify that the registry values described above exist and have the appropriate values.
 Also verify that the NT AUTHORITY\SYSTEM account has permission to read the values.
 ADWS runs under the Local System account.